 "I'm doing amazing things and I don't need any substances to do that and that is the coolest part.
 That is the coolest part out of all of this," she said.

-Thirty-two Oregonians died last year in connection with hydrocodone use.
+Thirty-two Oregonians died in 2013 in connection with hydrocodone use.